Morgan Tsvangirai House

-Morgan Richard Tsvangirai House is a building in Harare, Zimbabwe, that is the national headquarters of the Movement for Democratic Change political party.
+Morgan Richard Tsvangirai House is a building in Harare, Zimbabwe, that is the national headquarters of the now defunct Movement for Democratic Change political party.
 The building was known as Harvest House until 2018, when it was renamed in honor of the party's late leader, Morgan Tsvangirai.

 History

 During the 1950s, the building was home to the consulate general of Belgium in Southern Rhodesia.

 Overview

 Situated in uptown Harare, Harvest House is the center of the MDC, physically and politically.
 It has offices for all the departments, the secretaries, assistants and advisors, and 2 conference rooms in which the MDC officials address the press or conduct meetings.
 Its address is 44 Nelson Mandela Avenue and Angwa Street in Harare.

 Description

 The six-story building has two green concrete fronts, connected on the inside.
 The ground floor windows in front are protected by metal grates and vertical blinds.
 It has two poles on the front on which the Zimbabwe flag and the MDC flag fly.